mothur/mothur.github.io/_wiki/esophageal_community_analysis.md

     Maximum:   486 6720    1378    20  8
     # of Seqs: 710

-Being sticklers for good quality sequence data, we shouldn\'t be satisfied with sequences that have any ambiguous bases, much less 5!
-So let\'s remove any sequences that have more than 5 ambiguous bases.
-While we\'re at it, let\'s remove any sequences where the alignment doesn\'t start by position 204 or end by position 4456 using the [screen.seqs](screen.seqs) command.
+Being sticklers for good quality sequence data, we shouldn't be satisfied with sequences that have any ambiguous bases, much less 5!
+So let's remove any sequences that have more than 5 ambiguous bases.
+While we're at it, let's remove any sequences where the alignment doesn't start by position 204 or end by position 4456 using the [screen.seqs](screen.seqs) command.
 These correspond to E. coli positions 67 and 873.
 We also want to remove the problematic